AI-READI/high-level-dataset-structure/README.md

 The Clinical Dataset Structure (CDS) is a simple and intuitive standard for the high-level organization of clinical research data.
 It prescribes a folder structure for organizing a dataset at the highest level (i.e., root-level) into one folder per data type wherein data type-specific standard structures can then be followed within each folder.
 It also prescribes several metadata files to be included at the highest level of the dataset structure to facilitate human and machine reusability of the dataset.

-The goal of the CDS is to increase the interoperability and reusabiliy of bclinical research data.
+The goal of the CDS is to increase the interoperability and reusabiliy of clinical research data.
 This is crucial to faciliate the understanding of a dataset and also enable combining different datasets together for statistical analysis, AI/ML-based modeling, and such.

 We are developing the CDS at part of the AI-READI project where we identified a gap in organizing multimodal data into a standard structure.
 This repository contains details about the CDS specifications and templates to help implement them.